Project Report For Goat Farm

 The excess food and farm by-products are used for livestock feed.
 Almost all drought power for farming activities and distribution is provided by bullocks.

-The Indian dairy industry has an immense potential which can be utilized with concentrated strategy.
+The Indian dairy industry has immense potential which can be utilized with a concentrated strategy.
 INR worth 5,000 billion in 2016, 80 per cent of the sector remained disorganized.

 This is in contrast with other developing countries, in which almost 90% of excess milk is transferred into the organized industry.

 The cost of quality milk is irrelevant but there seemed to be a demand for that super expensive organic milk.
 Citizens are prepared to spend on things like this.
 The more consumers waste on such things, the healthier it is for the economy.

 India has shown a considerable rise in per capita income, and the improvement in spending power has greatly increased buying power over the last decade.